Relocating the Unit 1 Reactor Pressure Vessel

 One of the first major projects undertaken for the dismantlement of Units 2 and 3 was upgrading the rail line that leads off-site to accommodate heavy loads, such as the 770 tons of the Unit 1 RPV package.
 The rail spur will see plenty of use over the next eight years, as most of the material leaving SONGS will depart via rail.

-To support the Unit 1 RPV project, we have developed a traffic plan with local stakeholders to safely re-direct local beach area traffic near SONGS.
+To support the Unit 1 RPV project, we developed a traffic plan with local stakeholders to safely re-direct local beach area traffic near SONGS.

 The Unit 1 RPV Project

-The shipment is considered low-level (or Class A) waste, the least hazardous of the radioactive waste classifications as defined by the NRC.
+The shipment was considered low-level (or Class A) waste, the least hazardous of the radioactive waste classifications as defined by the NRC.
 Low-level waste often includes contaminated cleaning supplies, used disposable protective clothing, reactor parts and a variety of other similar wastes.

 The contact dose rate for the package is less than 0.1 millirem an hour, which is 500 times below the Department of Transportation limit for these types of shipments.
 A chest X-ray provides a dose of 10 millirem, for comparison.